sayantjm/fizzbuzz/README.md

 ## Solution 1
 The shortest way for doing it is using a lambda
 ## Solution 2
-As the proposal was to use some patter and not the shortest solution, we have Used the Iterator Design Pattern.
+As the proposal was to use some pattern and not the shortest solution, we have Used the Iterator Design Pattern.
 This pattern allows the iteration through a collection of specific items.

 * The Container is the interface used for providing the iterator
 * CollectionOfNumbersIterate: Implements the iterator for the specific item FizzBuzzNumber